Cyfrin/withdrawable-oft-adapter/README.md

 > [!WARNING]
-> If you use this package, it is imperitive that you understand all the inner workings of layerzero and this codebase, as there are many pitfalls to shutting off the LayerZero functionality.
+> If you use this package, it is imperative that you understand all the inner workings of LayerZero and this codebase, as there are many pitfalls to shutting off the LayerZero functionality.

 # Withdrawable OFT Adapter

-If you choose to launch with the LayerZero achitecture, you're locking your contracts into a single cross-chain vendor that is very difficult to migrate from, and adds a lot of complexity to your token contracts.
+If you choose to launch with the LayerZero architecture, you're locking your contracts into a single cross-chain vendor that is very difficult to migrate from and adds a lot of complexity to your token contracts.
 The LayerZero default install of lockboxes locks asset issuers in, and we have worked with experienced users who have regretted this.
 This project is a version of the OFTAdpater, which enables permissioned withdrawal of funds for migration or recovery.

 This project is a minimal package that can be used to help opt-out of the LayerZero OFT system at some point down the line.
 Even though this codebase has been audited, during an audit, you should include the code from this package in scope as well as there are many pitfalls with integrating a package like this and LayerZero, which is not designed for people to opt-out.